-Surf fishingOpens in a new tab. as a sport is growing increasingly popular around the world.
+Surf fishing as a sport is growing increasingly popular around the world.
 It is an attractive saltwater fishing alternative to deep-sea fishing, which requires a boat – either owned by you or chartered by someone else, because all you need is some standard fishing equipment to participate.

 A rod, a reel, and some bait are all you need to get started.
 However, many different variables will impact just exactly what type of “standard” equipment you buy.

 6-foot fishing rods are not generally recommended for surf fishing because they don’t allow you to cast far enough over the breaking waves to land in your desired location.
-Factors that determine what size rodOpens in a new tab. you use include the type of fish to surf, reel size, line weight, and your size and weight.
+Factors that determine what size rod you use include the type of fish to surf, reel size, line weight, and your size and weight.

 The rest of this article explains why a longer rod and larger reel are better suited for surf fishing, but will also give you some tips on how to work with the equipment you’ve got.